Fine-Tuning vs Prompting vs RAG: Picking the Right Tool Without Wasting GPU Hours

 A decision guide for grounding your model

-When a language model is not behaving as you would like, there is a powerful temptation to reach straight for the heaviest tool in the shed.
-People hear “fine-tuning,” picture a model retrained on their data, and book a pile of expensive GPU hours before they have even worked out what the actual problem is.
-More often than not, the result is wasted money and a model that is no better.
-The truth is that prompting, retrieval, and fine-tuning solve genuinely different problems, and choosing well saves you both effort and grief.
-This guide gives you a clear framework for picking the right one.
+When a model misbehaves there is a powerful temptation to reach straight for the heaviest implement in the shed.
+People hear “fine-tuning,” picture a model retrained on their data, and book a pile of GPU hours before they have worked out what the actual problem is.
+More often than not the result is wasted money and a model that is no better.
+Prompting, retrieval, and fine-tuning solve genuinely different problems, and choosing well saves you both effort and grief.
+This is the framework I wish I had been handed before that wasted weekend.

 Start by being precise about what each approach actually changes.